prince776/Neural-Network-Visualizer/README.md

 # Neural-Network-Visualizer

 ## Introduction
 This project aims to visualize output of a basic 3 layered Neural Network(NN).
+(Made from scratch).

 Neural networks are essentially universal function approximator, this program visualizes the output produced by a NN showing how, NN slowly estimates the provided function, while providing some customizable hyperparameters.